 A deeper appreciation of the fact that we are evolved biological animals, kin to all other creatures that ever lived upon this planet.

-The fact that it’s Earth that created us,
+The fact that it’s Earth that created us, and we who create our gods.

 Challenge Jesus the “Savior” with the appreciation for Jesus the prophet (and life coach).